conrisc/mellow-web/README.md

 Run development server:
 `yarn serve:dev`

-It is using webpack-dev-server which has built-in Hot Module Replacement - *It might work when running server in WSL (windows subsystem for linux)*
+It is using webpack-dev-server which has built-in Hot Module Replacement - *It might not work when running server in WSL (windows subsystem for linux)*

 ### Using Docker